mph-/lcapy/doc/tutorial.rst

 lcapy is a Python package for linear circuit analysis.
 It will only solve linear, time invariant networks.
-In other words, networks comprised of basic circuit elements (R, L, C, etc.) that do not vary with time.
+In other words, networks comprised of basic circuit components (R, L, C, etc.) that do not vary with time.

 It does not support non-linear devices such as diodes or transistors